We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Buy an Electric Composter

-Electric composters, although convenient, don’t use a traditional composting process on account of their speed.
+Electric composters, although convenient, don’t utilize a traditional composting process.
 They dry and grind up food, but the bacteria that helps convert the food into usable nutrients for plants is missing.
 Since electric composters bypass this process, they don’t produce the methane gas and carbon dioxide that traditional compost piles do.
-However, the accelerated process and heat can kill bacteria and microbes that actually help make good compost.
+Furthermore, the accelerated process and the heat involved can kill bacteria and microbes that actually help make good compost.

 For this reason, some electric composters for home use come with bacteria packets that are meant to be added to the dried food at the end of the process.
 However, those looking for a more traditional method of composting can turn to outdoor compost tumblers or consider vermicomposting (a fancy word for composting with worms), which produces compost faster than outdoor tumblers and can also be done inside the home.